Anita Conti: Bois Rosé III (1952)

-At the end of the 1950s, she worked for the Commander Jacques Cousteau for two years at the Oceonographic Museum in Monaco.
+At the end of the 1950s, she worked for Commander Jacques Cousteau for two years at the Oceanographic Museum in Monaco.
 She listed poorly classified species.

 In 1961, she made it clear through the media that discarded fish could be sold and consumed.
 She persuaded a trawler to keep sabrefish in its holds, which she sold at auction.
 It was bought by Parisian restaurateurs who promoted their culinary use.
 She also tried testing how to supply ships with selective capture systems.

 In 1971 she published L’Ocean, les bêtes et l’homme, to denounce the disaster created by Man and its effects on oceans.

 Later years

-For the rest of her life, she advocated for the betterment of marine life during many conferences and forums.
+For the rest of her life, Conti advocated for the betterment of marine life during many conferences and forums.

-On the 27th January 1986, Anita Conti met 30 year old illustrator Laurent Girault, on a parisian peniche owned by Jacques Rougerie for the publishing of his book Les Enfants du Capitaine Némo.
+On 27 January 1986, Conti met 30 year old illustrator Laurent Girault, on a parisian peniche owned by Jacques Rougerie for the publishing of his book Les Enfants du Capitaine Némo.
 He became her adopted son.
 After 1990, they lived together rue de la Plage in Fécamp.
 Laurent Girault-Conti is currently working on a book about their relationship, Haute mère.

 For a time, she lived 186 rue de Rivoli in Paris.

-On May 30, 1993, Anita Conti inaugurated the Cité de la Mer museum and interpretation centre, created by the Espace Scientifique et Technique des Resources Aquatiques et de la Navigation (ESTRAN) in Dieppe and became its godmother.
-For her 98th anniversary, a grand party was hosted.
+On May 30, 1993, Conti inaugurated the Cité de la Mer museum and interpretation centre, created by the Espace Scientifique et Technique des Resources Aquatiques et de la Navigation (ESTRAN) in Dieppe and became its godmother.
+For her 98th anniversary, a grand party was hosted there.
 Sea captain Jean Recher, Catherine Chabaud and Paul Vatine were present.

-She died on 25 December 1997 in Douarnenez, Brittany on the evening of a terrible storm.
+Conti died on 25 December 1997 in Douarnenez, Brittany on the evening of a terrible storm.
 Louis Le Pensec, French Minister of Agriculture and Fisheries at the time, wrote: "Anita Conti - our great lady of the sea - has left us in Douarnenez on a stormy night that was also a Christmas Eve".

 Anita Conti's ashes are scattered in the Iroise Sea.

-Posterity
+Legacy

-In 2004, Laurent Girault-Conti, Anita's adopted son, donated more than 45 000 of her photographic works to the town of Lorient.
-The association "Cap sur Anita Conti" has decided to digitalise 28 000 of these black and white photos.
+In 2004, Laurent Girault-Conti, Anita's adopted son, donated more than 45,000 of her photographic works to the town of Lorient.
+The association "Cap sur Anita Conti" has decided to digitalise 28,000 of these black and white photos.
 They are consultable on their website.

 All of her kinemastic works are also consultable on the Brittany Cinéatèque website.

 Conti's honorary title "La dame de mer" is said to come from Yves La Prairie, the founder of the research institute Centre national pour l'exploitation des océans (CNEXO), forerunner of IFREMER.
 The term quickly spread among journalists and sailors.
 La Prairie paid tribute to her as La dame de mer de la France in the anthology Nos Marins (2005).

-Many French school or infrastructures were named after Anita Conti:
+Several French school or infrastructures were named after Anita Conti: